skuklinsky/EE149-Search-and-Rescue/README.md

 	sudo rosdep init
 	rosdep update

-### Install Gazebo
+Miscalleneous packages to install

-Already installed with ros-noetic-desktop-full!
+	sudo apt install ros-noetic-teleop-twist-keyboard

 ### Create Workspace and Install Packages

-You can also clone this repo into your own workspace!
+Alternatively you can also clone this repo into your own workspace!

 	mkdir -p EE149/src
 	cd EE149/src